 - Coir peat – a sustainable resource from coconut fibre.
 This retains moisture in garden soil and potting mix.

 - Worm castings and liquid – great to have a home worm farm.
-Add worm poo and worm wee to your soil…It will love it!! (so will the kids!)
+Add worm poo and worm wee to your soil and to potting mix.
 Learn more about Worm Farms HERE

-- Blood & bone (one of my faves), organic fertilisers and organic liquid plant fertilisers.
+- Others include Blood & bone (one of my faves), organic slow release fertiliser pellets and organic liquid plant fertilisers.

 Follow this method –

-- remove any mulch and weeds in the garden
+- remove any mulch and weeds from the soil.

-- give your soil a gentle dig with a garden fork.
-Don’t turn the soil over, just push your fork in and give it a wiggle around.
+- gently dig into the soil with a garden fork.
+Don’t turn the soil over, just push the fork into the ground to loosen up.

-- give the soil/ground a good hose with water before applying ingredients.
+- apply a deep watering to the dry soil before applying ingredients.
 This will help to retain moisture in the lower levels of soil.

-- sprinkle Blood & Bone (as per application rate on bag).
+- sprinkle blood & bone or organic fertiliser pellets (as per application rate on bag).

-- cover with a 5cm layer of cane mulch
+- cover with a 5 cm layer of cane mulch or hay.

 Allow the ingredients to ‘rest’ for approx. 2-3 weeks.
-Checking moisture levels weekly (keep moist and then start planting in your garden.
+Checking moisture levels weekly and apply water to keep it all damp.

-TIP – if you have existing plants growing, but need to improve soil, just apply the ingredients around plants ensuring ingredients are 5cm away from stems or main trunk.
+TIP – if you have existing plants growing, but need to improve the soil, apply the ingredients over the soil around plants (and out to the drip line of trees) ensuring ingredients are 5cm away from stems or main trunk.

 I suggest soaking the pot plant in a bucket full of water, with added liquid fertiliser, for about 20 – 30 minutes.
-You’ll notice lots of bubbles coming to the surface…This means one dry plant!
+If you notice a lot of bubbles coming to the surface it means it’s a very dry pot plant!

-You can re-pot with a blend of the old soil and fresh posting mix to help potted plants retain moisture.
+You can re-pot with a blend of the old mix and fresh potting mix to help plants retain moisture.